Joh for Canberra: Split from Coalition

-Despite their success in the Queensland branch, Bjelke-Petersen and his newly independent Nationals faction received a humiliating setback in the Northern Territory election on 2 March, with the National Party failing to achieve much success despite Bjelke-Petersen's patronage and the Country Liberals continuing to dominate the territory.
-On 10 April, the Queensland MPs withdrew from the Coalition, leaving them in "the ridiculous position of being half in and half out of the federal National Party".
+Despite their success in the Queensland branch, Bjelke-Petersen and his newly independent Nationals faction received a humiliating setback in the Northern Territory election on 7 March, with the National Party failing to achieve much success, despite Bjelke-Petersen's patronage and the Country Liberals continuing to dominate the territory.
+On 10 April, Queensland National MPs withdrew from the Coalition, leaving them in "the ridiculous position of being half in and half out of the federal National Party".

 The perceived obstinacy of the Queensland National Party drew the ire of many senior Coalition members.
 Ian Sinclair refused to join Bjelke-Petersen's campaign and attempted to preserve the federal Coalition.
 On 29 April, as Hawke continued to capitalise on the Coalition's disunity, John Howard slammed the "real wreckers...
 Bjelke-Petersen and Sparkes, and the unilateral action of the Queensland branch [of the National Party] which set itself on a course of destruction with the Coalition".
 Although Howard was publicly critical of the "Joh for PM" campaign, it has been alleged that he was actually desperate to appease Bjelke-Petersen, at one point flying to Queensland to seek a compromise agreement.

-The Coalition split in early May, with Ian Sinclair looking increasingly impotent and unable to ensure the loyalty of National Party members.
-At this point, Bob Sparkes reneged on his loyalty to Bjelke-Petersen and withdrew from the campaign.
+The Coalition split in early May, with Sinclair looking increasingly impotent, unable to ensure the loyalty of all National Party members.
+At that point, Bob Sparkes reneged on his loyalty to Bjelke-Petersen and withdrew from the campaign.
 With his pool of supporters steadily decreasing, an effective challenge to the federal Coalition from Bjelke-Petersen began to look more and more unlikely.